Sophie Adenot: Awards and honours

 In 2020, Adenot was recognized by the Young Leaders program of the French-American Foundation.

 In 2021, she was awarded the Medal of the French National Assembly for her "actions as an inspiring ambassador for gender equality in sciences".
-In 2022, she was appointed a chevalier of the French National Order of Merit.
+She was appointed a chevalier of the French National Order of Merit in 2022.
+She is a recipient of the country's Aeronautical Medal.

+She was appointed a chevalier of the National Order of the Legion of Honour on 14 July 2026.

+Personal life

+Adenot met her husband during her engineering studies; they have one son as of 2025.